dc-atlas/bcml/doc/analysis.rst

 Using BCML pathways for analysis
 ================================

-BCML files can be converted into formats suitable for use with common pathway analysis algorithms such as the Fisher's Exact Test[Grosu2002]_, Gene Set Enrichment Analysis[Subramanioan2005]_, and impact analysis[Tarca2009]_ (in the form implemented by the SPIA R package).
+BCML files can be converted into formats suitable for use with common pathway analysis algorithms such as the Fisher's Exact Test [Grosu2002]_, Gene Set Enrichment Analysis [Subramanian2005]_, and impact analysis [Tarca2009]_.

 For most of the analysis algorithms, an export to gene list will be sufficient; for impact analysis there is a specialized workflow.